- Research reveals the impact technology is having on family time

 Commenting on the research findings, Dr. Colman Noctor said: “The Family Togetherness Index has found that quality time spent as a family unit is a key contributor to the overall happiness a family feels.
 In the contemporary world however, it is not unusual to observe families who all spend meal times on devices communicating with other people and all watch TV in separate rooms.
 The research proves that this extensive use of technology is a source of conflict for many Irish families, a challenge to quality time and thus the level of happiness a family experiences.”

-The nationally representative study, which was carried out among parents of children aged 16 and under, found that children in Ireland spend an average of three hours per day using technological devices with 8% spending six hours or more.
-Three out of four of children under 16 own at least one device with the tablet being the most popular (56%), followed by the smartphone (47%).
+The nationally representative study, which was carried out among parents of children aged 16 and under, found that children in Ireland spend an average of three hours per day using technological devices, with 8% spending six hours or more.
+Three out of four children under 16 own at least one device, with the tablet being the most popular (56%), followed by the smartphone (47%).

-According to the findings, more than half of parents (57%) are unhappy with the with the amount of time their children currently spend using technology with one in four of those (24%) revealing an overdependency on social media, online games and YouTube to be their biggest concern and 15% admitting that their biggest concern is that it’s anti-social and unhealthy.
+According to the findings, more than half of parents (57%) are unhappy with the amount of time their children currently spend using technology, with one in four of those (24%) revealing an overdependency on social media, online games and YouTube to be their biggest concern and 15% admitting that their biggest concern is that it’s anti-social and unhealthy.